SpandexWizard/Archimedes/Design Goals.md

 - a trackball.
 - a scrollwheel, to go with that trackball.
 - a 'mouse layer' that activates when you move the ball.
+- something that's NOT a trrs cable to connect them.
 - a layer with a full numberpad
 - arrowkeys that are arrowkeyshaped.
 LOOKING AT YOU ERGODOX
 - a thumbcluster with buttons useful enough for me to remember them